siostechcorp/DataKeeper_Signal/README.md

 Python 2.7.14 (or newer, x86 version) should be installed, and python.exe should be reachable via the PATH environment variable.
 This can be tested by running 'python -V' from a cmd prompt.
 It should return something similar to "Python 2.7.14"

+Certain modules required by Signal_iQ are downloaded and installed via pip during packaging.
+These are noted in the Signal_iQ\python\requirements.txt file.

 Py2exe 0.6.9 (or newer, Win32 version) should be installed.

 Git bash 2.15.1 (or newer) for Windows also needs to be installed and reachable via the PATH environment variable.